brennanr7/Portfolio/README.md

 * Data Structures:

-The data structure used I used was vectors and stacks.
+The data structure used I used were vectors and stacks.
 This is relevant in this project because we need to store Datum elements in a container in LIFO order.
 The Last in First out order was implemented with by storing each element pushed back into the vector.
 Using a vector was optimal in this very way to